Any appropriate consent taking for studies under HBRA must be taken in the presence of a Witness–

 (a) who is 21 years of age or older;

 (c) who must not be the same individual taking the appropriate consent.

 Note: The Witness may be a member of the study team carrying out the research; but the Witness should not be the same person who is also taking the consent.

 The Witness must take reasonable steps to ascertain –

 (a) the identity of the individual giving the appropriate consent; and

 (b) that the consent was given voluntarily without any coercion or intimidation.

-Exemption from requirement for Witness where the research is –
+Exemption from the requirement for Witness is allowed where the research study –